-In the insurance sector, a preliminary bill of the Federal Council for the amendment of the Insurance Supervision Act ("ISA") foresees the competence of FINMA to exempt insurance undertakings with innovative business models from insurance supervision if this serves the sustainability of the Swiss financial market and the interests of the insured are safeguarded.
-The consultation report and the Federal Council's dispatch on the ISA should be published in the course of 2020; the amended ISA is not expected to enter into force until the beginning of 2021 at the earliest.
+In the insurance sector, a preliminary bill of the Federal Council for the amendment of the ISA foresees the competence of FINMA to exempt small insurance undertakings with innovative business models from insurance supervision if this serves the sustainability of the Swiss financial market and the interests of the insured are safeguarded.
+The amended ISA is expected to enter into force by 2022 at the earliest.